revaturelabs/interviewquestions/Bigdata.md

 <blockquote>

-Data can be streamed in the real-time or ingested in batches.
-When Big Data is ingested in real-time, then it is ingested immediately as soon as data arrives.
-When data is ingested in batches using the Data ingestion pipeline, data items are ingested in some chunks at a periodic time interval.
+- Data can be streamed in the real-time / ingested in batches.
+Big Data is ingested in real-time, then it is ingested immediately as soon as data arrives.

+- When data is ingested in batches using the Data ingestion pipeline, data items are ingested in some chunks at a periodic time interval.

 </details>
 </blockquote>